VanilaMao/node-x/technical.readme.md

   ## Authentication/Authorization
     Security is missing for now to reduce complexity, but it is mandatory in a real project

+  ## Validation
+    Validation is missing (such as validate size range from 1-5 etc) is missing for simplefying solution, but it is good for user experenience and a robust system

   ## Front End
     Front End could be much better, since this question is more focused on backend, UI is just a tool to test the solution